codewars/docs/content/authoring/kata/create-first-kata.md

 If you find yourself worrying about hitting duplicates all the time, try to push yourself to think out-of-the-box.
 Don't worry, coming up with good ideas is hard!
 But if you can ensure that your ideas are always novel and original, you can be almost certain nobody will have taken the flag before you.

-It also has a side benefit of making people think that you're clever, which will be reflected on the [[satisfaction rating|Satisfaction Rating]].
+It also has a side benefit of making people think that you're clever, which will be reflected on the satisfaction rating.

 #### Solve more kata